 Life Changing Stories

-There are single, divorced and widowed moms doing everything they can to keep their boys safe, provide for their needs, and point them in the right direction.
-Moms who pray for their boys to make it home safe, do well in school, and avoid being sucked into the gangs that rule their neighborhoods.
+There are single, divorced and widowed moms doing everything they can to keep their boys safe, provide for their needs and point them in the right direction.
+These moms pray for their boys to make it home safe, do well in school and avoid being sucked into the gangs that rule their neighborhoods.
 Some hold down multiple jobs as they struggle to make ends meet – to put food on the table and a roof over their heads.
 Others wrestle with their own past, pain, addiction, brokenness and loss.

 Young Knights is about Turning Boys into Great Men, men who honor and obey their mothers and treat them with respect and kindness.
 Without these moms, many of these boys would be truly lost.

 Moms, thanks for all you do for your boys and in support of Young Knights!
 You are appreciated and loved!